yuin/golbot/README.md

 `golbot` provides functions that simplify communications between goroutines through channels.

-- notifywoker(msg:table) : sends the `msg` to worker goroutines.
-- requestworker(msg:table) : sends the `msg` to worker goroutines and receives a result from worker goroutines.
+- goworker(msg:table) : creates a new goroutine and sends the `msg` to it.
 - notifymain(msg:table) : sends the `msg` to the main goroutine.
 - requestmain(msg:table) : sends the `msg` to the main goroutine and receives a result from the main goroutine.
 - respond(requestmsg:table, result:any) : sends the `result` to the requestor.